 In-kind impact campaign strategy support to feature length documentary filmmakers

 For a documentary film to make a difference, a solid strategy for audience engagement and strong partnerships are key.
 Filmmakers often lack time to do this work themselves or the expertise and the funds to pay for it.
 Emerging artists, creators of color, and other underrepresented artists can face the biggest hurdles, despite the potential of their projects.
-Working Films’ response to this challenge is the Impact Kickstart, a program offering in-kind strategy development to underrepresented documentary makers with feature films in progress that hold great promise to catalyze action to address critical issues of our time.
+Working Films’ response to this challenge is the Impact Kickstart, a program offering in-kind partnership and strategy development to underrepresented documentary directors with feature films in progress that hold great promise to catalyze action to address critical issues of our time.

 2019 Impact Kickstart Films

 EATING UP EASTER Directed by Sergio Mata’u Rapu

 The iconic statues and sensationalized “mysteries” of Easter Island (Rapa Nui) have drawn the interest of the world for centuries, attracting curious visitors to its shores.
 Today, this tiny, barren island is experiencing an economic boon as tourism skyrockets.
 Yet the indigenous culture and the island’s fragile environment are suffering.